-Council must create a policy to make sure that the senior financial officer or the tax administrator keeps and has available at all times a complete set of all records of the First Nation's local revenues laws and their administration.
+Council must create a policy to make sure that the Director of Finance or the tax administrator keeps and has available at all times a complete set of all records of the First Nation's local revenues laws and their administration.
 This includes all records referred to in section 5 of the Revenue Management Implementation Regulations.